Overview

 Overnight stay.

-Around Munnar, the pockets of the shola forest (the high-altitude montane forests amongst the grassland) and mountain grassland ecosystem are home to several endemic birds and various mammals including Nilgiri Tahr.
-The altitude above 1600 m means an agreeable climate throughout the year, although in December and January the temperatures can fall to single digits: a slight reminder of the European winter you may have escaped to come here!
-Rainfall of over 300 cm per year is recorded mainly during June to September, but in these cloud forests it can rain at any time of year.
-Here we will look for several more South Indian and Nilgiri Hills endemics.
+Around Munnar, the pockets of the shola forest (the high-altitude montane forests amongst the grassland) and mountain grassland ecosystem are home to several endemic species.
+The altitude above 1600 m means an agreeable climate throughout the year, although in December and January, the temperatures can fall to single digits: a slight reminder of the European winter you may have escaped to come here!

 Accommodation: Soma Birds' Lagoon